 My first experience of a bucket list was just after my mum was diagnosed with terminal pancreatic cancer.
 I wanted to help her enjoy her final few months, so we sat and wrote hers together.
-I actually felt humbled by some of the things she wanted to do.
+I was actually humbled by some of the things she wanted to do.
 These included visiting her childhood town for the final time (which was only 15 miles away), having afternoon tea and going to the Tate Gallery in London.
 It also made me realise that I’d missed out on having so much fun with my mum over the years.

-Benefits of a bucket list:
+Benefits of a bucket list

 2. Remind you of your goals and dreams in life.
 Often these get put to one side as ‘normal life’ takes over and we find ourselves concentrating on day to day goals.
 A bucket list can be used to rediscover them.

 3. Writing your dreams down encourages you to keep moving forward by taking steps in the right direction, no matter how small they are.

 4. It forces you to look at what you really want out of life.
 It can also help you realise what’s missing from your life.

 5. It can be fun and something you can share and complete with your whole family.